dannywillems/ocaml-imagemagick/README.txt

         with big arrays.
       Thanks to Bruspal for his book about the C language.
       Thanks to all the guys of fr.comp.lang.caml who have answered to my questions.
-      Thanks to the authors of Objective Caml for this wonderfull language and thanks to the authors of ImageMagick for this wonderfull library.
+      Thanks to the authors of OCaml for this wonderfull language and thanks to the authors of ImageMagick for this wonderfull library.